Toric degenerations of cluster varieties and cluster duality: Examples and applications

-In \cite{RW17}, Rietsch and Williams study Newton-Okounkov bodies for the anticanonical divisor of the Grassmannian.
+In \cite{RW17}, Rietsch and Williams study Newton--Okounkov bodies for the anticanonical divisor of the Grassmannian.
 For a given seed in the underlying cluster algebra they construct a valuation using {\emph{flow polynomials}} and Postnikov's \emph{plabic graphs}\footnote{In this setting plabic graphs encode cluster seeds consisting of only Pl\"ucker coordinates.
 We refer to \cite[\S3]{RW17} for details.} (see \cite{Pos06}).
-By \cite{An13} and \cite{Kav15} the Newton-Okounkov bodies (rational polytopes in this case) induce toric degenerations of the Grassmannain.
-Further, they show that the Newton-Okounkov polytopes are in fact equal to polytopes arising from a Landau-Ginzburg potential introduced in \cite{MR_B-model}.
+By \cite{An13} and \cite{Kav15} the Newton--Okounkov bodies (rational polytopes in this case) induce toric degenerations of the Grassmannain.
+Further, they show that the Newton--Okounkov polytopes are in fact equal to polytopes arising from a Landau--Ginzburg potential introduced by Marsh and Rietsch in \cite{MR_Bmod_publ}.